Without marketing plans, it's almost impossible to achieve your marketing goals

 What are the essential parts of a marketing plan template?

-A marketing plan is a strategic document which specifies your organization’s target markets, marketing objectives, programmes and activities to achieve them, timescales and the resources to be utilized, according to defined budgets.
+A marketing plan is a strategic document that specifies your organization’s target markets, marketing objectives, programmes and activities to achieve them, timescales and the resources to be utilized, according to defined budgets.

 Our new, free download detailing the different types of marketing plans will help you structure different types of plan and gives recommendations on how to make them effective.